How to spend one day in Salem Massachusetts: Best day trip from Boston

 Visit the Salem Witch Museum

-The museum is open daily from 10am-5pm, with extended hours in October.
+- Hours: Open daily from 10am-5pm, with extended hours in October.

-Tour the Salem Witch House
+Tour the Witch House

-The Salem Witch House is the only building left that had direct ties to the 1692 Salem witch trials, and is now a museum.
+The Salem Witch House is the only building left that had direct ties to the 1692 Salem witch trials and is now a museum.
+You can go on a self-guided tour and explore the Witch House.

-You can go on a self-guided tour and explore the Witch House, which is open daily from 10am-5pm (Winter hours are till 4pm from Nov.-March).
+- Hours: open daily from 10am-5pm (Winter hours are till 4pm from Nov.-March).

 Visit the Salem Witch Trial Memorials